 Self-employed borrowers are treated a bit differently than other borrowers.
 You’ll need to have at least two years of tax returns that show your business income.
 If you’ve only been self-employed for one year, most lenders won’t preapprove you unless you have significant alternative sources of income, a cosigner or a spouse who could put the home in his or her name.

-Keep in mind that any business expenses that you write off for tax purposes is deducted from your total income, which can put you at a disadvantage when applying for a mortgage.
+Keep in mind that any business expenses that you write off for tax purposes are deducted from your total income, which can put you at a disadvantage when applying for a mortgage.
 While you should take advantage of eligible tax write-offs for your business, you may want to pick and choose what you write off if you know you’ll be applying for a mortgage.
+Speak with a tax professional before making any decisions.

 I’m preapproved.
 Now what?